-Still the leader in cancer deaths, lung cancer is also one of the most preventable cancers.
+Lung Cancer accounts for 27% of all cancer deaths, making it the leader in cancer deaths, lung cancer is also one of the most preventable cancers.
 Here's what men need to know to prevent lung cancer.

 Why Should I Care About Lung Cancer?

 If you've never smoked cigarettes, your risk of lung cancer is low.
-If you currently smoke, especially if you are a heavy smoker, your risk of developing lung cancer can be 30 times higher than the risk for a nonsmoker.
+If you currently smoke, especially if you are a heavy smoker, your risk of developing lungcancer can be 30 times higher than the risk for a nonsmoker.

 More than 90% of lung cancers in men are the result of smoking.
 That means nine out of 10 cases of the disease could be completely prevented.
 What else increases your risk?
 How long you've smoked and how heavily will determine how high your risk of developing lung cancer is.

 - Exposure to radon gas.
 This colorless, odorless radioactive gas that is emitted by soil and rock can build up inside well-insulated homes.